mweel1/usa_high_level/grants/personal-profile/government-os-services/index.md

 [Children Device Protection](/children-electronic-device-protection-agency/) service keys to manage the use of devices for guardians.

-[FBI](/grants/personal-profile/government-os-services/fbi/) would track citizens locations and with a warrant be able to track down criminal behavior.
+[FBI](/grants/personal-profile/government-os-services/fbi/) would track citizens locations for investigations by jurisdictions.

 Department of Health and Human Services (HHS) service keys to manage the update of all medical records and receipt information.